Agents and Agentic AI

 The user request is Should I sue my neighbor who caused this damage?."

-The summarized context discussed here as an example of possible context generation for an agent is of general usefulness, so it is possible to define it on an agent in a more convenient way, using the summarizedContext
+The summarized context discussed here as an example of possible context generation for an agent is of general usefulness, so it is possible to define it on an agent in a more convenient way, using the summarizedContext method, like in:

 LegalExpertWithMemory legalExpert = AgenticServices